tgross/devopsdaysmsp2018/content/_index.md

 # align training data with real world demographics

 {{% note %}}
-choose ML model inputs that reflect the population. this is win-win: align engineering ethics with business needs (ex. "if we pick machine vision training data that reflects real demographics, we can avoid the embarassment for our organization of having to explain why our software acts racist.")
+choose ML model inputs that reflect the population. this is win-win: align engineering ethics with business needs (ex. "if we pick machine vision training data that reflects real demographics, we can avoid the embarrassment for our organization of having to explain why our software acts racist.")
 {{% /note %}}

 ---